PhysicalBit7/notes/docs/OOP/31_Binary_Search_Trees.md

 * .term[Subtree] - any node in the tree, and all its descendants.

 ---
-background-image: url(../images/Trees/trees.png)

-&nbsp;

----

 ## Binary Trees

-A .term[binary tree] is a tree in which each node has up to two children.
+A __binary tree__ is a tree in which each node has up to two children.

 * These are the most common type
 * Easy to design and conceptualize (and code)